asispts/asispts/README.md

 ## Freelancing and Consulting

 I'm available for freelance work and consulting, preferably remote.
-If you have any projects or ideas you'd like to discuss, feel free to reach out.
-You can connect with me through [email](mailto:asispts@gmail.com) or [twitter](https://twitter.com/asispts).
+Let's discuss your projects or ideas!
+Feel free to contact me via [email](mailto:asispts@gmail.com) or invite me on [Upwork](https://www.upwork.com/freelancers/~0166f08c7b943450f3) for collaboration.

 ---
 Thanks for visiting my profile!
 Let's create something amazing together.
 Have a great day! 😊